-- (a) Any person keeping Ppens, hutches, or houses or any enclosure in which fowl, rabbits or guinea pigs are kept must be cleaned and disinfected the premises daily, must be limed the premises every two days and must be kept must keep the premises in a clean and sanitary condition at all times. - (b) Litter and droppings from such fowl, rabbits and guinea pigs must be collected daily and stored in a flytight container and hauled away at intervals of not to exceed seven calendar days.
+- (a) Pens, hutches, or houses or any enclosure in which fowl, rabbits or guinea pigs are kept must be cleaned and disinfected daily, must be limed every two days and must be kept in a clean and sanitary condition at all times. - (b) Litter and droppings from such fowl, rabbits and guinea pigs must be collected daily and stored in a flytight container and hauled away at intervals of not to exceed seven calendar days.
 Rabbit and guinea pig hutches must have traps or floors to keep droppings or urine from such animals off the ground.